 When and where did you study abroad?

-I participated in the Ontario-Rhone Alps Exchange program for the 2011-2012 academic year in Lyon, France.
+I participated in the Ontario-Rhone Alps Exchange program for a full academic year in Lyon, France.
 I spent a year abroad studying at Jean Moulin, Lyon 3 University.

 What made you want to study abroad?